 - Be aware of your nonverbal/body language: make eye contact, smile, lean forward to show interest, provide a firm handshake, don’t cross your arms in front of you, manage your facial expressions to communicate openness and interest

 - Tone of voice/pace of speech: use inflections and vary your tone of voice when speaking, talk at a reasonable pace, and avoid rambling, run-on sentences

 - Answer questions directly: when answering questions, use the STAR approach: describe the Situation, or context of your example; Task, what you were trying to achieve; Action, what you did; and Result, what the outcome or impact was of your actions.
 Framing your answers this way gives the interviewer a good sense of your experience level and the impact that you have had in situations similar to what you will encounter in the position.

 - Ask questions: ask questions of the interviewer to learn more about the role, company, office, culture, schedule, etc. Also, ask about the next steps in the hiring process and when they plan to make a decision.
 This shows that you came prepared and that you are interested in learning more about the opportunity.

 Engaging in a few follow-up steps will help to ensure that you are remembered after the interview.

-- Check-in periodically: based on the timeline that was shared with you during your interview, put a couple reminders on your calendar to check-in with the hiring manager to understand the status of their decision making process and let them know of your continued interest in the position.
+- Check-in periodically: based on the timeline that was shared with you during your interview, put a couple of reminders on your calendar to check in with the hiring manager to understand the status of their decision-making process and let them know of your continued interest in the position.